 Data management 19 Plans for data entry, coding, security, and storage, including any related processes to promote data quality (eg, double data entry; range checks for data values).
-Reference to where details of data management procedures can be found, if not in the protocol 40-41 Statistical methods 20a Statistical methods for analysing primary and secondary outcomes.
-Reference to where other details of the statistical analysis plan can be found, if not in the protocol 36-39 20b Methods for any additional analyses (eg, subgroup and adjusted analyses) 37 20c Definition of analysis population relating to protocol non-adherence (eg, as randomised analysis), and any statistical methods to handle missing data (eg, multiple imputation) 36 Methods: Monitori ng Data monitoring 21a Composition of data monitoring committee (DMC); summary of its role and reporting structure; statement of whether it is independent from the sponsor and competing interests; and reference to where further details about its charter can be found, if not in the protocol.
-Alternatively, an explanation of why a DMC is not needed 43-44 21b Description of any interim analyses and stopping guidelines, including who will have access to these interim results and make the final decision to terminate the trial 44 Harms 22 Plans for collecting, assessing, reporting, and managing solicited and spontaneously reported adverse events and other unintended effects of trial interventions or trial conduct 33 Auditing 23 Frequency and procedures for auditing trial conduct, if any, and whether the process will be independent from investigators and the sponsor 41, 42 Ethics and dissem ination Research ethics approval 24 Plans for seeking research ethics committee/institutional review board (REC/IRB) approval 43 Protocol amendments 25 Plans for communicating important protocol modifications (eg, changes to eligibility criteria, outcomes, analyses) to relevant parties (eg, investigators, REC/IRBs, trial participants, trial registries, journals, regulators) 43
+Reference to where details of data management procedures can be found, if not in the protocol 24 to 25 Statistical methods 20a Statistical methods for analysing primary and secondary outcomes.
+Reference to where other details of the statistical analysis plan can be found, if not in the protocol 23 to 24 20b No subgroup or adjusted analyses are currently planned 20c Definition of analysis population relating to protocol non-adherence (eg, as randomised analysis), and any statistical methods to handle missing data (eg, multiple imputation) 23 Methods: Monitorin ng Data monitoring 21a Composition of data monitoring committee (DMC); summary of its role and reporting structure; statement of whether it is independent from the sponsor and competing interests; and reference to where further details about its charter can be found, if not in the protocol.
+Alternatively, an explanation of why a DMC is not needed 24 to 25 21b Description of any interim analyses and stopping guidelines, including who will have access to these interim results and make the final decision to terminate the trial 20 Harms 22 Plans for collecting, assessing, reporting, and managing solicited and spontaneously reported adverse events and other unintended effects of trial interventions or trial conduct 20 to 21 Auditing 23 Frequency and procedures for auditing trial conduct, if any, and whether the process will be independent from investigators and the sponsor 24-25 Ethics and dissemination Research ethics approval 24 Plans for seeking research ethics committee/institutional review board (REC/IRB) approval 29 Protocol amendments 25 Plans for communicating important protocol modifications (eg, changes to eligibility criteria, outcomes, analyses) to relevant parties (eg, investigators, REC/IRBs, trial participants, trial registries, journals, regulators) 21

-Consent or assent 26a Who will obtain informed consent or assent from potential trial participants or authorised surrogates, and how (see Item 32) 28 26b Additional consent provisions for collection and use of participant data and biological specimens in ancillary studies, if applicable NA Confidentiality 27 How personal information about potential and enrolled participants will be collected, shared, and maintained in order to protect confidentiality before, during, and after the trial 44 Declaration of interests 28 Financial and other competing interests for principal investigators for the overall trial and each study site 31 Access to data 29 Statement of who will have access to the final trial dataset, and disclosure of contractual agreements that limit such access for investigators 45 Ancillary and post- trial care 30 Provisions, if any, for ancillary and post-trial care, and for compensation to those who suffer harm from trial participation NA## Dissemination policy 31a Plans for investigators and sponsor to communicate trial results to participants, healthcare professionals, the public, and other relevant groups (eg, via publication, reporting in results databases, or other data sharing arrangements), including any publication restrictions 45 31b Authorship eligibility guidelines and any intended use of professional writers 45 31c Plans, if any, for granting public access to the full protocol, participant-level dataset, and statistical code 46 Appendices Informed consent materials 32 Model consent form and other related documentation given to participants and authorised surrogates Appendix Biological specimens 33 Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in the current trial and for future use in ancillary studies, if applicable 31
+Consent or assent 26a Who will obtain informed consent or assent from potential trial participants or authorised surrogates, and how (see Item 32) 29 26b Additional consent provisions for collection and use of participant data and biological specimens in ancillary studies, if applicable We currently do not plan on using data in acillary studies Confidentiality 27 How personal information about potential and enrolled participants will be collected, shared, and maintained in order to protect confidentiality before, during, and after the trial 24 Declaration of interests 28 Financial and other competing interests for principal investigators for the overall trial and each study site 29 Access to data 29 Statement of who will have access to the final trial dataset, and disclosure of contractual agreements that limit such access for investigators 30 Ancillary and post- trial care 30 Provisions, if any, for ancillary and post-trial care, and for compensation to those who suffer harm from trial participation 21 Dissemination policy 31a Plans for investigators and sponsor to communicate trial results to participants, healthcare professionals, the public, and other relevant groups (eg, via publication, reporting in results databases, or other data sharing arrangements), including any publication restrictions 22 31b Authorship eligibility guidelines and any intended use of professional writers 30 31c Plans, if any, for granting public access to the full protocol, participant-level dataset, and statistical code 29 Appendices Informed consent materials 32 Model consent form and other related documentation given to participants and authorised surrogates 29 and supplementary Biological specimens 33 Plans for collection, laboratory evaluation, and storage of biological specimens for genetic or molecular analysis in the current trial and for future use in ancillary studies, if applicable No biological samples are collected